braze-inc/braze-docs/_includes/archive/apple/initial_setup.md

-Installing the Braze SDK will provide you with basic analytics functionality{% if include.platform == 'iOS' %} as well as a working in-app slideup message with which you can engage your users{% endif %}.
+Installing the Braze SDK will provide you with basic analytics functionality{% if include.platform == 'iOS' %} as well as a working in-app messages with which you can engage your users{% endif %}.

 The {{include.platform}} Braze SDK should be installed or updated using [CocoaPods][apple_initial_setup_1], a dependency manager for Objective-C and Swift projects.
 CocoaPods provides added simplicity for integration and updating.